-Kamp C, the Westerlo-based provincial Centre for Sustainability and Innovation in construction, printed a house using the largest 3D concrete printer in Europe.
+Kamp C, the Westerlo-based provincial Centre for Sustainability and Innovation in construction, is the world’s first to 3-D print a house.
+They printed this house using the largest 3D concrete printer in Europe.
 The 90-square metre dwelling was printed in one piece with a fixed printer.
 This is a world first.

 You can find Flanders’ first 3D-printed model home on the premises of Kamp C in Westerlo (Belgium).
 The two-storey house is eight metres tall and has a floor area of 90 square metres, the average size of a terraced house in this region.